UK plan to fly asylum-seekers to Rwanda draws outrage

 Associated Press

-LONDON (AP) — Britain’s Conservative government has struck a deal with Rwanda to send some asylum-seekers thousands of miles away to the East African country, a move that opposition politicians and refugee groups condemned as inhumane, unworkable and a waste of public money.
+LONDON (AP) — Britain announced a deal with Rwanda on Thursday to send some asylum-seekers thousands of miles to the East African country — a plan it said would stop people-smugglers sending desperate migrants on treacherous journeys across the English Channel.

+U.K. opposition politicians and refugee groups condemned the move as inhumane, unworkable and a waste of public money.

+Critics accused Prime Minister Boris Johnson of using the issue to distract attention from a scandal over government gatherings that breached pandemic lockdown rules.
+Johnson is resisting calls to resign after being fined by police this week over the parties.

-Migrants have long used northern France as a launching point to reach Britain, either by hiding on trucks or ferries, or — increasingly since the coronavirus pandemic shut down other routes in 2020 — in dinghies and other small boats organized by smugglers.
-More than 28,000 people entered the U.K. on small boats last year, up from 8,500 in 2020.
+Migrants have long used northern France as a launching point to reach Britain, either by hiding on trucks or ferries, or — increasingly since the coronavirus pandemic shut down other routes in 2020 — in small boats organized by smugglers.
+More than 28,000 people entered the U.K. in boats last year, up from 8,500 in 2020.
 Dozens have died, including 27 people in November when a single boat capsized.

+On Thursday, dozens of men, women and children were picked up in the channel by British life boats and brought ashore at the Channel port of Dover as Johnson, speaking just a few miles away, outlined the plan.

-Prime Minister Boris Johnson said action was needed to stop “vile people smugglers (who) are abusing the vulnerable and turning the Channel into a watery graveyard.”
+“Anyone entering the U.K. illegally … may now be relocated to Rwanda,” Johnson said in a speech to troops and coast guard members at an airport near Dover.
+Action, he said, was needed to stop “vile people smugglers (who) are abusing the vulnerable and turning the Channel into a watery graveyard.”

-In a speech near the Channel coast, Johnson said “anyone entering the U.K. illegally … may now be relocated to Rwanda.”

 The Rwandan government said the agreement would initially last for five years, and Britain had paid 120 million pounds ($158 million) up front to pay for housing and integrating the migrants.